West hits back with sanctions as Russia pushes into Ukraine

 And if Putin pushes further into Ukraine, NATO chief Jens Stoltenberg insisted, “there will be even stronger sanctions, even a higher price to pay.”

-Western leaders said Putin's moves in Ukraine violated countless international agreements, and since diplomacy has failed, it was time for action.
+Western leaders said Putin’s moves in Ukraine violated countless international agreements, and since diplomacy had failed it was time for action.

 Western powers have long made clear the fate of Ukraine wasn't worth a direct military confrontation with Russia and the potential of a world war, so sanctions were the limited, option.